athenathai/bci-replicate-1/README.md

-# bci-replicate-1
-This project was created with the intention of learning how to use Python to control an EEG.
+This project was created with the intention of learning how to EEG data and turn it into commands for a computer.
 I used the Muse 2 headband to play the Chrome dino game, with the command action being blinking to make the dino jump.

 Requires muselsl from https://github.com/alexandrebarachant/muse-lsl